stifskere/translatable/.github/pull_request_template.md

 	Usually a single pull request should solve a single issue, but if it's the case please, add issues to the list.

+	If there are no linked issues the merge may be denied, if you are sure that what you are doing doesn't require an issue then you can delete this whole section.
 -->

 - fixes #<issue_number>